NHSDigital/nhs-notify-web-cms/docs/pages/footer/accessibility.md

 ## What we're doing to improve accessibility

-Our [roadmap]({% link pages/about/roadmap.md %}) shows how and when we plan to improve accessibility on this website.
+Our [new and upcoming features]({% link pages/about/new-and-upcoming-features.md %}) show how and when we plan to improve accessibility on this website.

 ## Preparation of this accessibility statement